 There are some great aspects to Power Rangers: Mega Battle though these are covered by a lot of things that just don't come together in a satisfying way.
 The artwork was great to look at, but the enemies were boring with some having specific ways to kill them that created a feeling of a grind effect.
 The story was fairly poor and while the levels brought solid length this was negated by death being so incredibly harsh.
 I also would have liked to see online multiplayer to play with friends, but for those that have a local team the option is there to pick some Power Rangers to battle with.
 There were also end level boss fights and these were somewhat bad all being very similar taking away the fun of controlling the full ranger transformation.

-Review Done on Power Rangers: Mega Battle for Xbox One
+Power Rangers: Mega Battle Review on Xbox One

 Review Code Provided by 47